polterguy/magic/QA.md

 6. Go to the _"Crudify"_ menu item, and choose your _"magic"_ database, then choose _"All tables"_, and click the crudify button.
 7. Click the _"Home"_ menu item, and verify the _"backend version"_ number is correct according to the upcoming new release that is to be created.

 You have now setup Magic, and you can perform the user tests.
-These tests should also be performed with both a Windows machine, and an OS X machine, to ensure Magic is as portable as possible.

 ## Audit logging